rpdelaney/diff-patch-docs/README.md

 ## Executive summary

-1. Sometimes we need to request that someone else edit code, configuration files, or other text files.
+1. Sometimes we need to request that someone else edit code, configuration files, or other text files on production hosts.
 1. Ensuring that only exactly the requested changes are made is hard for
    humans: both the requester and the engineer performing the change.
 1. However, it's easy for computers.